edk/tribalknow/README.md

+# Archiving project

+I haven't used this project in a number of years, and it's been unmaintained since then.
+I'm going to archive this repo for now to not have to deal with all the security bot notifications.
+However, if you're using this or would like to contribute or take over the project, please contact me (create an issue) and we can discuss futher.
+This may be resurected at some point.

+**So long, and thanks for all the fish!**

 ## What is this?

 An awkward name for a project to explore knowledge sharing and organization in a software development setting.